iov-one/iov-core/packages/iov-keycontrol/README.md

 Please stick to using the
 [public API](https://iov-one.github.io/iov-core-docs/latest/iov-keycontrol/classes/userprofile.html)
 even if you are importing from JavaScript, where `private` is not enforced.
-There are plans to wrap objects in closures to provide run-time protection of secrets like private keys and mneumonic seeds.

 ## Getting started